ankiitgupta7/ankiitgupta7.github.io/pages/interests.md

 My curiousity has lead me to explore many questions / concepts / phenomenon that I find fascinating.
 I am documenting few of them below.
 I will also list some of sources where you find this kind of content.

+Keywords: agent-based modeling & simulation, artificial life, emergence, complex systems, multi-agent systems, self-organizing systems, collective intelligence, digital evolution, ecosystem modeling, evolutionary computation, experimental evolution, cellular automata
-* *Evolution of (Self-Replicating) Intelligent (Nervous) Systems*: And that's how we came into being?
+* *Evolution of (Self-Replicating) Intelligent (Nervous) Systems*: Is that how we came into being?
-* *Complexity and Emergent Systems*: And that's why we feel what we feel given how we are organised?
+* *Complexity and Emergent Systems*: Is that why we feel what we feel given how we are organised?
+What are the limits of our comprehensibility of emergent complex systems.
 * *Evolution of Human Cognition, Perception, and Behaviour*: What are their building blocks from an evolutionary viewpoint?
 * *Evolution of Representational Communication & Language*: Is human language what sets us apart?
+Why is there no (documented) form of representational communication between Vervet Monkeys and Homo Sapiens?
 * *Consciousness*: What makes us conscious and what constitutes consciousness?
+Or is it just another emergent incomprehensible phenomenon as a result of complex neuronal architecture feeding on sea of sensory data?
 * *Intelligence and Emotion*: Are these mere manifestation of some set of rules?
+Does physical action causes emotion or vice versa?
 * *Cellular Automata*: Is the universe a 3D Cellular Automaton with rules undiscovered until now?
 You may look for 'Game of Life' by *John Conway* and *Stephen Wolfram's* models in his 2002 publication 'A New Kind of Science' to find content to ponder on this.
 * *Intelligence (Bio-inspired) in Nature and Swarm Intelligence*
     * Bird Flocking (Boids) Algorithm by *Craig Reynolds*
     * Slime Moulds
     * Ant Colonies
 * *What leads to a life form*: The Miller-Urey Experiment
+* *Darwin and evolution*: Arguements for and against.
+What about first life form coming out of priordial soup?
 * *Are we living in a simulation?*: Can you disprove it?
 * *Virtual Organisms*: Simulating an organism mimicking its neuronal wiring.
 Check out the work by OpenWorm Foundation's open source project dedicated to creating a virtual C. elegans nematode in a computer.
 * *Perception of Reality and Extrasensory Perception*: Do you know reality is often different than what you experience with your senses?
 What about the experinces without any sensory stimulation?
 * *Causality*: Is there reason for everything, or everything is random?
+What about 'free will'?
 * What is the *purpose of life* for human beings from point of view of evolution of organisms?
 What next after Homo Sapiens?

 \